ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 - **wk.al = Interface** (public instance of SCS on Obsidian Publish)
 - **ᛒ = Symbolic marker of protocol compliance**

 Berkano allows others to build their own reasoning systems, safely and traceably — without needing to recreate SCS from scratch.
+Constitution (Section 17) extends this to inter-protocol kinship.

 ⸻
 ## 2. 🧠 BERKANO AND AI ALIGNMENT